 Now let’s take a deep breath and imagine a utopia in which we can all dance, flirt and friend zone each another without the drag of gendered social norms creeping onto the dance floor.
 Imagine bumpin’ to that deep bass for an entire night without feeling shamed, violated or creeped out.

-Or flip it and imagine, as a male, being attracted to someone and understanding how to approach them without disgusting them.
+Or flip it and imagine, as a masc, being attracted to someone and understanding how to approach them without disgusting them.

 I believe this is possible if you let us, at Groove Therapy, teach you the ways of the dance floor.

-80% of Groove Therapy’s clients (and teachers) are female and we’re often asked if we would consider turning GT into a dance program that is exclusively by and for the empowerment women.
+80% of Groove Therapy’s clients (and teachers) are femme and we’re often asked if we would consider turning GT into a dance program that is exclusively by and for the empowerment femme and gender non-conforming.

 In short, our answer is absolutely not.

-Men want to dance, they just don’t have society’s permission…yet.
+Men and the mascs want to dance, they just don’t have society’s permission…yet.

 In the quest for making basic dance technique commonplace within society we are pushing for many things.
 Better moods, better physical health, cultural awareness, emotional validation, body awareness and self-expression.